Common Questions About Laser Eye Treatment at London Vision Clinic

 Can I take a tranquiliser or sedative (i.e. Valium) before the procedure?

 What is wavefront, and is it better than conventional Laser Eye Surgery?

 Wavefront is a type of measurement that maps the unique imperfections of the surface of your eye, called “higher-order aberrations”.
 These irregularities in your cornea and other parts of your optical system significantly affect the quality of your vision, even beyond common refractive errors such as short-sightedness, long-sightedness, and astigmatism.

 To do this, a wavefront aberrometer is used to record data from several spots on the surface of your cornea.
 This produces a map of the imperfections on the surface of your cornea, as well as a visual system analysis that we feed into the laser.

-Different analysers measure using a different numbers of spots, ranging from as low as 60 to as high as 650.
-The Zeiss WASCA in use at London Vision Clinic we use the Zeiss WASCA, which is at the higher end with a resolution of 650 spots.
-This provides a highly detailed picture of the number and location of imperfections, much like a high-res photograph.
-A low-resolution analyser is more like a watercolour painting: it provides a general impression of the landscape.
+Different analysers measure using a different numbers of spots, ranging from as low as 60 to as high as 900.
+At London Vision Clinic we use the Zeiss WASCA, which is at the higher end with a resolution of 650 spots.
+This provides a highly detailed picture of the number and location of imperfections, much like a high-resolution photograph.
+In comparison, a low-resolution analyser is more like a watercolour painting: it only provides a general impression of the landscape.

 How does treatment for reading vision differ from conventional Laser Eye Surgery?

 As we get older, the quality of our vision naturally begins to deteriorate.
 This phenomenon is known as Presbyopia.
 The procedure used to correct this deterioration (PRESBYOND® Laser Blended Vision) does not differ mechanically from conventional Laser Eye Surgery in any way—we can achieve the Laser Blended Vision technique with LASIK, PRK or LASEK surgery.

 The only difference is in how we correct each eye in relation to the other.

 What is IntraLase™, and is it better than conventional Laser Eye Surgery?